grommet/eslint-plugin-grommet/CONTRIBUTING.md

 - `lib/rules/<your-rule>.js`
 - `docs/rules/<your-rule>.js`
 - `tests/lib/rules/<your-rule>.js`

 Write the logic for your rule in the `lib/rules/<your-rule>.js` file.
 For guidance, refer to Eslint's [Working with Plugins](https://eslint.org/docs/developer-guide/working-with-plugins) documentation.

 It may be helpful to use [Abstract Syntax Tree (AST)](https://astexplorer.net/) to find the appropriate selector for your rule.
 More guidance on selectors can be found under Eslint's [Selectors](https://eslint.org/docs/developer-guide/selectors) documentation.

 ### Rule naming conventions

+- If a rule is specific to a single component, it should be prefixed with that component name.
+For example, `image-alt-text`.
-All rules should be lowercase with a dash (-) separate words.
-For example: `alt-text`.
+- All rules should be lowercase with a dash (-) separate words.
+Component names are considered a single word.
+For example: `datatable-groupBy-onMore`.

 ## Testing Your Rule